-The medulla oblongata, also known as the medulla, is the lowest part of the brainstem.
+The medulla oblongata, also known as the medulla, is the lowest part of the brainstem, the collective name for the medulla, pons and midbrain.
 It develops from an area known as the myelencephalon during our embryonic development.
 Together with the pons and the cerebellum, the medulla forms the hindbrain or rhombencephalon.

 The medulla is conical in shape and tapers ventrally.
 It lies below the pons and connects the brain to the spinal cord.
 Measuring about 3 cm in length, and 2 cm at its widest point, this is a tiny, but extremely important, part of our brain.

 On the posterior surface of the medulla, there is a midline fissure, known as the posterior median sulcus (sulcus is a shallow groove).
 It starts where the 4th ventricle ends, and continues down to the sulcus of the spinal cord.
 On its side are the fasciculus cuneatus and fasciculus gracilis.
 These are basically bundles of nerves coming from the upper and lower parts of the body.

 On the anterior side, there is also a median fissure.
 This is continuous with the median sulcus of the spinal cord.
 However, the decussation from structures called the pyramids interrupts the fissure at certain places.
 Laterally from the fissure, there is the ventrolateral and posterolateral sulcus.